Jake-Peralt-a/Plant-Disease-Detection/README.md

 # Plant Disease Prediction with Vision Transformer (ViT)

-This project aims to predict plant diseases using machine learning techniques.
-It utilizes a pretrained Vision Transformer (ViT) model for image classification to predict whether a given plant image is healthy or infected with a specific disease.
+This project aims to predict plant diseases using deep learning techniques, specifically leveraging the power of Vision Transformers (ViT).
+By analyzing images of plant leaves, the model can accurately classify whether a plant is healthy or infected with a specific disease.

 ## Usage